Sai-Harshith-R/MARS_club_task-3/README.md

 As we press the push button, the measurements from sensor should be printed and it should stop printing if we press the push button again.

 PROCEDURE:
-Take all the apparatus [ARDUINO UNO, jump wires, breadboard, MPU-6050 sensor] Make sure that VCC and GND of the sensor is connected to 5v and ground of ARDUINO respectively
+Take all the apparatus [ARDUINO UNO, jump wires, breadboard, MPU-6050 sensor].
+Make sure that VCC and GND of the sensor is connected to 5v and ground of ARDUINO respectively .
+Connect the serial clock pin and serial data pin of the sensor to the ARDUINO.